PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 18:56:13
+Last updated: 2024-04-07 18:57:19
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: You see, ladies?
+When you're out with a Blinder, you don't have to queue. - Arthur Shelby